 I'm using Excel 2016 (desktop) on a Windows 10 64-bit system, but both UDFs will work in older versions.
 However, the browser version doesn't support VBA.
 You can use your own data or download the demonstration .xlsm, .xls, .cls, and .bas files.

 Before we begin, be sure to save the workbook you're using as a macro-enabled file as follows:

 - Click the File tab and choose Save As in the left pane.

 - Choose Excel Macro-Enabled Workbook (*.xlsm) from the second dropdown.

 - Click Save.

 The downloadable demonstration file is already in this format.
 If you're using a menu version of Excel, this step isn't necessary.
-If the SUMIF() doesn't return the expected results, make sure the fill color in the header cells is the same as the one in our dataset.

 SEE: 30 things you should never do in Microsoft Office (free TechRepublic PDF)